The Cosmos and the Classroom (Proficient)

 Course structure and timing:

 The Cosmos and the Classroom is a six-hour, online course.
-It gives six hours of NESA-accredited learning at the Proficient level.
 The course has five modules and involves readings, videos and interactive learning tasks – discussions and reflection exercises that are an application of the learning to the participant’s school situation.

 Explicit course outcomes: